 Identification Labels: All clothing articles or garments must be labeled.
-Type or print on 3" x 2 1⁄2" piece of cloth: Class Number, County/District, and exhibitor's name.
-Attach labels on inside of all garments (back of neck, center back of waistband, or left end of apron band).
+Type or print on 3" x 2 1⁄2" piece of cloth: Class Number, County/District, and exhibitor's name and number of pieces in exhibit, (1of 2, 2 of 2).
+Attach labels on inside of all garments with a safety pin or corner stitches (back of neck, center back of waistband, or left end of apron band).
 Label each piece.
 Care label not required but youth should know the information to tell the judge